 At Telesat, we champion an inclusive work environment where women not only thrive but also propel their careers forward.
-Globally, the representation of women in technology jobs remains below 30%.
+Globally, women in technology represent only 35 percent of the tech work force.
 Recognizing this disparity, we are committed to making a difference.
-Our belief is simple: by encouraging more women to embrace science, technology, engineering, and math (STEM) careers, we can reshape the landscape of workplace diversity for generations to come.
+Our belief is simple: by encouraging more women to embrace science, technology, engineering, and math (STEM) careers, we can broaden the pool of talent to get the best and brightest people in the roles we need.